elainehoml/LinkedView/README.md

 ## Support

 Report bugs and request features by raising an issue on the [issue tracker](https://github.com/elainehoml/LinkedView/issues).
+This version of LinkedView (19-Aug-2020) was tested on (Fiji Is Just) ImageJ 2.0.0-rc-69/1.53c.

 ## Cite us